Tens of thousands protest in Dublin over ‘crisis’ in childcare sector

 While the action caused disruption for working parents, many mothers and fathers opted to march in solidarity with childcare workers.

-Brian Farrelly and his son Oisín (4), who attends Rainbow on Dublin’s Manor Street, marched with a homemade placard of a rainbow which read: “We support our childcare workers.”
+Brian Farrelly and his son Oisín (4), who attends Rainbow day care centre on Dublin’s Manor Street, marched with a homemade placard of a rainbow which read: “We support our childcare workers.”

 “I totally support them.
 These guys are paid a pittance and provide so much value to my children.
 I can’t help but thank them enough.
 There are only so many boxes of chocolates you can buy them on occasions.
 They need to be properly supported for their work,” he said.